AvanAvi/AvanAvi/README.md

 Name: Avan Avi

 Education:
-- 🎓 Master of Science In Informatics
+- 🎓 Master of Science In Informatics: Resilient and secure Cyber Physical Systems
 - 🎓 Bachelor of Technology in Computer Science and Engineering

 Fields_of_interests: